 As we noted in 2013, two different Courts of Appeal had ruled that injunctive relief is not available in PSD/NSR enforcement cases against former owners.
 Both United States v.
 Midwest Generation and United States v.
 EME Homer Generation held that, because the former owner no longer controls the site, courts cannot impose injunctive relief against them.
 As the Court stated in EME Homer Generating:

 On Tuesday, the 6th Circuit Court of Appeals held that the “permit shield” provisions of the Clean Water Act protected ICG hazard from Sierra Club claims that effluent from ICG Hazard’s Thunder Ridge mine caused exceedances of Kentucky water quality criteria for selenium.
-Thunder Ridge is covered by a general permit, not an individual site permit, and the Sierra Club argued that the shield should not apply.
-However, this seems like a classic case of a distinction without a difference, and the Court… More
+Thunder Ridge is covered by a general permit, not an individual site permit, and the Sierra Club argued that the shield should not apply. … More

 In a memorandum issued earlier this month, EPA Assistant Administrator for Enforcement Cynthia Giles encouraged use by EPA staff of “Next Generation Compliance Tools” in civil settlements.
 Some of the tools are more “next generation” than others, but they all bear watching by the regulated community.
 The specific tools highlighted in the Giles memorandum include: